 -‘Hair and the Hollywood Imagination’: Izzy Leslie on representing trichotillomania in the film ‘Young Adult’ (2011)

-Inspired by the work of Charlie Lyne (‘Fear Itself’ and ‘Beyond Clueless’) we’re interested in combining archival film footage with first person reflections to provide a bridge between the imagined fairy tales of tortured geniuses, sad white girls and creepy serial killers with the shit we actually have to deal with every day.
+Inspired by the work of Charlie Lyne (‘‘Fear Itself’, ‘Copycat’ and ‘Beyond Clueless’), Ross Sutherland (‘Stand by For Tape Back Up’) and Vito Russo’s ‘The Celluloid Closet’ we’re interested in combining archival film footage with first person reflections to provide a bridge between the imagined fairy tales of tortured geniuses, sad white girls and creepy serial killers with the shit we actually have to deal with every day.
 Rooted in self advocacy we explore the intersecting oppressions in the cinematic imagination of mental illness.

 We encourage audience participation and talk back to the screen.